Martin Skrtel is regarded as one of the best centre-backs in Europe.

 The 6ft 4 star began his career with FC Previdza after choosing football over hockey.
 From there he enjoyed a spell with FC Trencin before moving to the Russian Premier League with FC Zenit in 2004.

-Skrtel's performances during 113 games led to international recognition and interest from a host of European clubs including Valencia, Everton and Spurs.
+Skrtel's performances during 113 games in Russia led to international recognition and interest from a host of European clubs including Valencia, Everton and Spurs.

 But it was the Reds who eventually clinched his signature and the Slovak made his debut as a second-half sub against Aston Villa on January 21, 2008.